Berlin ballet woos new crowd with a dark show in a techno club

 “I wanted to create a contrast with the beauty of the dancers’ movements,” said Bisky, whose works feature in a variety of collections including at New York’s Museum of Modern Art (MOMA).
 “Firstly, the world is not just perfection and beauty, secondly the hall is a very raw, forbidding place.”

-Bisky said he wanted to draw on the “catastrophic mood of recent years” and growing skepticism about unbridled urban growth.
+Bisky said he wanted to draw on the “catastrophic mood of recent years” and growing scepticism about unbridled urban growth.

 Berghain is one of the many clubs or alternative culture venues in Berlin located in industrial buildings that were long derelict due to the city’s tortuous 20th century history, destroyed by World War Two and then divided by the Berlin Wall.